WARNING: Version 6.2 of Elasticsearch has passed its EOL date.

 Each index can be sized appropriately for the number of documents it will

-contain: you can use a smaller number of primary shards for users
+contain: you can use a smaller number of primary shards for users and a

-larger number of primary shards for tweets
+larger number of primary shards for tweets.

 Custom type field